 Welcome to the International Student Career Planning Guide.
 As an international student at Northwestern, you may have unique concerns or questions about how to successfully prepare for job searching in the United States (U.S.).
-This guide will provide tips and advice on how to navigate the U.S. job search process, and helpful Northwestern resources.
-We hope that by reviewing this guide, you will gain foundational knowledge on how to stand out as a competitive candidate for U.S. jobs and internships.
+This guide will provide tips and advice on how to navigate the U.S. job search process and share helpful resources.